sucitram/homebridge-delay-switch/README.md

 ```

-## Why Adding Motion Sensor?
+## Why do we need this plugin?

-A Motion sensor is created for each accessory in order to be able to cancel the timer and the attached automations.
-How it works? you can set the automation to be triggered from the motion sensor instead of the switch OFF command and therefore you can turn OFF the switch and prevent the motion sensor from being triggered or any attached automations.
-If you have no use of the sensor you can remove it by adding `"disableSensor": true` to your config.
+The most common use of this plugin is to turn ON/OFF lights based on a motion/door sensor.
+This can be achieved by setting an automation to turn ON a lightand the delay switch when motion is detected and turn OFF the light when the dedicated delay motion sensor is triggers (or delay switch is turned OFF).

+Another great example, when using smart wall switch (to turn ON) and RGB light bulb (to switch color) together on the same scene can cause no action on the bulb since the bulb might not even be ON when the command has been sent from homebridge.
+For that, we need to set an automation to change the bulb color a few seconds after the wall switch ON command.

+Also it can be use with any device that require a certain delay time from other devices (TV + RPi-Kodi  /  PC + SSH / etc...)

 ## How it works

 Basically, all you need to do is:

 1. Set the desired delay time in the config file (in milliseconds).
 2. The plugin will create one switch and one motion sensor for this plugin.
 3. Use this switch in any scene or automation.
-4. Set an automation to trigger when this switch is turned ON or the motion sensor is triggers - "EVE" app is very recommended to set this automation.
+4. Set an automation to trigger when this switch is turned OFF or the motion sensor is triggers - "EVE" app is very recommended to set this automation.

-## Why do we need this plugin?
+## Why Adding Motion Sensor?

-For example, when using smart wall switch (to turn ON) and RGB light bulb (to switch color) together on the same scene can cause no action on the bulb since the bulb might not even be ON when the command has been sent from homebridge.
-For that, we need to set an automation to change the bulb color a few seconds after the wall switch ON command.

-Another great example is using this plugin to turn ON/OFF lights based on a motion/door sensor.
-This can be achieved by setting an automation to turn ON a light when the delay swich is turned ON and turn OFF the light when the dedicated delay motion sensor is triggers.

-Also it can be use with any device that require a certain delay time from other devices (TV + RPi-Kodi  /  PC + SSH / etc...)
+A Motion sensor is created for each accessory in order to be able to cancel the timer and the attached automations.
+How it works? you can set the automation to be triggered from the motion sensor instead of the switch OFF command and therefore you can turn OFF the switch and prevent the motion sensor from being triggered or any attached automations.
+If you have no use of the sensor you can remove it by adding `"disableSensor": true` to your config.

 ## Good to know